mebobby2/chaos/README.md

   * Use metrics, dashboards, and alerts to confirm that the system as a whole is behaving correctly

 ## Upto
-Page 26
+Page 29

-Now that we saw the definition, we can run it and see what we’ll get.
+Let’s run this chaos experiment and see what we’re getting.